companieshouse/fil-tuxedo-stack/roles/database/README.md

 | `offset_in_kb` |         | The offset in KiB for this chunk.                            |
 | `size_in_kb`   |         | The size in KiB for this chunk.                              |

-:notebook: Chunks are assumed to be 'cooked' disks where the `path` does not represent an existing block device, for which a suitable file will be created with default `informix:informix` ownership and `0660` permissions.
+:notebook: Chunks are assumed to be 'cooked' disks if the `path` does not refer to a block device and a suitable file will be created at the specified path using `informix:informix` ownership and `0660` permissions before adding the chunk to a dbspace.

 :notebook: Chunks that belong to different raw or cooked disks should use an offset value of `0`.
 Chunks that belong to the same raw or cooked disk as other chunks should typically use an `offset_in_kb` value equal the sum of the `offset_in_kb + size_in_kb` of the previous chunk with the same path.

 ### Example configuration

 The example that follows shows how to define the configuration for a single server instance named `server1` that meets the following criteria:

 * One server instance named `server1`
 * A `root` Dbspaces with one initial 'cooked' disk chunk of size 1GiB
 * An additional `data` Dbspace with initial 'cooked' disk chunk size of 1GiB and an additional chunk of 2GiB (both using the same filesystem file)
-* The two []default connection types[(#default-server-connections-configuration) (i.e. a shared memory segment and TCP/IP connection respectively) using port `1234` for TCP/IP connectivity
+* The two [default connection types][4] (i.e. a shared memory segment and TCP/IP connection respectively) using port `1234` for TCP/IP connectivity

 ```yaml
 informix_service_config: